-The material assumptions to which the Borax operation are most sensitive are sales tonnes, selling price, cost assumptions and the discount rate used (9.5% post tax in the current period).
+The material assumptions to which the Borax operation is most sensitive to are sales tonnes, selling price, cost assumptions and the discount rate used (9.5% post tax in the current period).

 In determining there is no impairment of the Borax operations at 30 June 2016 management has forecast an improved performance in coming years with tonnage sold expected to increase based on optimisation work undertaken and ongoing from FY 2016.